vuejs/v2.vuejs.org/source/guide/components.md

 ## Private Assets

 Sometimes a component needs to use assets such as directives, filters and its own child components, but might want to keep these assets encapsulated so the component itself can be reused elsewhere.
 You can do that using the private assets instantiation options.
-Private assets will only be accessible by the instances of the owner component and its child components.
+Private assets will only be accessible by the instances of the owner component, components that inherit from it, and its child components in the view hierarchy.

 ``` js
 // All 5 types of assets